abs2000/ROS_Beginner_Teaching_Materials/Installing ROS.md

 ## Installing ROS Melodic onto Linux
 Now that you have Linux up and running, you need to download ROS.
 To begin this process you will need to open the Terminal by pressing **Ctrl+Alt+T**.
 Follow the instructions below to install Linux. **Bear in mind:** Some commands require a password.
 When typing your password, it will appear as if you are not typing anything into the terminal but, in fact, it is taking in the input of your keys.
 Carefully put in your password and click Enter.

-To download ROS you will need the following commands, you can copy commands and paste them in the terminal using Ctrl+Shift+V.
+To download ROS you will need the following commands, you can copy commands, if you are on a computer, simply by clicking on the clipboard to the right of the code box, after hovering over it and paste them in the terminal using **Ctrl+Shift+V**.

 ### 1. Install curl
 ```